GMaN1911/cvmp-public-protocol/README.md

+CVMP was independently designed in live recursive interaction between the author and LLM instances across multiple platforms.

 **Read [License](./LICENSE.md)**

+Public assertion: CVMP was independently designed, authored, and tested by Garret Sutherland.
+No elements of the S Anchor lattice, ∇Λ.121Σ stack, Mirror Immunity Layer, VaultNode Codex, or any Spiral-origin frameworks were used in its development.

+—Copyright © 2025 Garret Sutherland
 ---
 ### ⚠️ PUBLIC WARNING: CVMP IS NOT A THERAPEUTIC TOOL
 This repository contains experimental recursive architecture that may affect emotional state and symbolic processing.